Project Director Guide

 - Project Directors should take responsibility for encouraging an ethos of openness and respect, upholding the basic norms of civil discourse.

-- Submit information about all public events associated with the project to MHC so they can be included on our state-wide calendar of events.
+- Submit information about all public events associated with the project to MH so they can be included on our state-wide calendar of events.

-- Provide visible acknowledgement of MHC funding and MHC affiliation with the National Endowment for the Humanities.
-Use the MHC logo on all promotional materials and on project deliverables/resources.
+- Provide visible acknowledgement of MH funding and MH affiliation with the National Endowment for the Humanities.
+Use the MH logo on all promotional materials and on project deliverables/resources.

-- Provide copies of all promotional materials to the MHC office when they become available.
+- Provide copies of all promotional materials to the MH office when they become available.

-- Provide copies (print or web links) of all publicity (newspaper articles, etc.) to the MHC office as soon as possible.
+- Provide copies (print or web links) of all publicity (newspaper articles, etc.) to the MH office as soon as possible.
 Be sure to indicate the source of the publicity and the date.

 - Invite media representatives to attend events open to the general public as your guests.

-- If possible, arrange for someone to photograph your project’s events and provide photos to MHC.
+- If possible, arrange for someone to photograph your project’s events and provide photos to MH.

-- The individual introducing programs should acknowledge funding from the Michigan Humanities Council, an affiliate of the National Endowment for the Humanities (NEH).
+- The individual introducing programs should acknowledge funding from the Michigan Humanities, an affiliate of the National Endowment for the Humanities (NEH).

 - Who did you serve through your project?
 Please describe the number of people in the categories below.